-I'm sure you have watched a video (or made one yourself) where, when played back, just didn't seem right.
+I'm sure you have watched a video (or made one yourself) where, when played back, it just didn't seem right.
 Something was off, but you couldn't put your finger on it.

 There won't be much motion blur (or any at all).

-An example of common motion blur is...
+An example of 'everyday motion blur is...

 I know, I know, if you come to this article, you know the importance of shutter speed and are probably already shooting in manual mode.

 But, for those who aren't... you need to start now.

 What manual mode allows you to take full control over your camera - while maintaining those settings throughout your shoot (or until you change them).